XinaBoxSamples/sampleSL06coloursensing/README.md

 # sample_SL06_colour_sensing
-Sample project for the SL06 hat shoes colour readings on the OLED screen.
+Sample project for the SL06 that shows colour readings on the OLED screen.

 ###### Source code